bsmith89/longev-mgen/doc/submission.md

 extracellular &alpha;-amylase.
 <!--
-TODO: Check the following and add if true: "...and these were the only two to posses a predicted OM-localized GH13 domain containing gene product.
+TODO: Check the following and add if true: "...and these were the only two to possess a predicted OM-localized GH13 domain containing gene product.
 -->
 These genomes also shared a periplasmic neopullulanase with another, distantly related MAG (B2) representative of the only other responsive species.